 - Chronic pain conditions: Physiatrists may treat patients with chronic pain conditions, such as fibromyalgia, chronic back pain, and neuropathy.

-- Work-related injuries: Physiatrists may treat patients who have sustained injuries or disabilities as a result of their job or workplace, such as carpal tunnel syndrome, repetitive strain injuries, and back injuries.
+- Work-related injuries: Physiatrists may treat patients with injuries or disabilities from their job or workplace, such as carpal tunnel syndrome, repetitive strain injuries, and back injuries.

-Overall, physiatrists are trained to provide comprehensive care to patients with a wide range of medical conditions or impairments, with a focus on improving physical function and quality of life through non-invasive treatments and therapies.
+Overall, physiatrists are trained to provide comprehensive care to patients with various medical conditions or impairments, focusing on improving physical function and quality of life through non-invasive treatments and therapies.

-Physiatrists and neurologists are both medical doctors who specialize in the diagnosis and treatment of medical conditions that affect the nervous system.
+Physiatrists and neurologists are medical doctors who specialize in diagnosing and treating medical conditions that affect the nervous system.
 However, there are some key differences between the two specialties.

-A neurologist specializes in the treatment of conditions that primarily affect the brain and nervous system, such as strokes, seizures, and Parkinson’s disease.
+A neurologist specializes in treating conditions primarily affecting the brain and nervous system, such as strokes, seizures, and Parkinson’s disease.
 They may also treat conditions that affect other parts of the body but have a neurological component, such as migraine headaches.

-A physiatrist, on the other hand, focuses on the diagnosis and treatment of physical and functional impairments, such as those caused by injuries, chronic pain conditions, or neurological disorders.
+On the other hand, a physiatrist focuses on diagnosing and treating physical and functional impairments, such as those caused by injuries, chronic pain conditions, or neurological disorders.
 They may use a variety of non-invasive treatments, such as physical therapy, occupational therapy, and medication, to help patients regain function and improve their quality of life.

 What Does a Physiatrist Do for Back Pain?